JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## No showall

-In GTK 4.0, widgets are shown by default, so `showall` does not exist, and `show` is no longer necessary in most situations.
+In GTK 4, widgets are shown by default, so `showall` does not exist, and `show` is no longer necessary in most situations.
 Exceptions include `GtkDialog`s and `GtkApplicationWindow`s.

 ## No GtkContainer

-In GTK 4.0, `GtkContainer` has been removed and most widgets derive directly from `GtkWidget`.
+In GTK 4, `GtkContainer` has been removed and most widgets derive directly from `GtkWidget`.
 Each class that can contain child widgets has its own functions for adding and/or removing them.
 In Gtk4.jl, collection interface methods like `push!` have been defined for relatively simple containers, such as `GtkBox` and `GtkWindow`.
 For widgets that have one child, such as `GtkWindow`, `getindex` and `setindex!` have also been defined, so that one can set a child widget using `window[] = child`.

 ## Events

-Due to changes in GTK 4.0, events are handled through "event controllers".
+Events such as button presses are handled through "event controllers" in GTK 4.